dsa-ou/allowed/docs/contribution.md

 make run_tests
 ```
 > This command runs some tests within the created Poetry environment
 > and other tests in the current environment.
-The latter will only pass if
-> your environment has Python 3.10 to 3.12 installed but _not_ IPython or pytype.

-If you have a virtual environment with a specific version of Python and pytype
+If you have a virtual environment with a specific version of Python
 you want to test, activate that environment and then type
 ```bash
 tests/tests.sh run